Metroboard Slim Stealth Edition Review

 This metric's score was based entirely on a single test: How steep of a hill could this board climb?
 In the case of the Metroboard, we found it failed at the 23% test slope, but excelled at the 15% one, earning it a 7 out of 10.
 This board held its own, and while it was the slowest of the boards that made it up the 15% grade to reach the summit, it still made it.
 The single motor powertrain made it about 6' up the 23% hill — not enough to qualify as a pass.

 This board does have regenerative braking, but it lost quite a few points by being one of the heavier models that we tested, weighing in at 18.9 lbs.
-This is significantly more than some of the other modes, as shown below.
+This is significantly more than some of the other modes.

 The remote felt alright, but it seemed a little cheap to us.
 It is powered by a pair of AA batteries and has 9 different riding modes to choose from.
-The board felt reasonably responsive to commands from the remote.
+It responds quickly to inputs from the remote.
 We struggled to contact this company via phone, but there are contact email and mailing addresses to reach them.
 There is a 6-month warranty and a 7-day return policy, the full details of which can be found on their website.

 The Metroboard did slightly above average in our braking test, earning a 6 out of 10.
 We determined this score by how well the board did at controlling our descent speed when heading down a hill, and how quickly we could stop from a medium speed on flat ground.

-This board did a good job at slowing down to almost a complete stop on the 15% grade but had a tendency to fishtail around a bit on the steeper hills.
+This board did a good job of slowing down to almost a complete stop on the 15% grade but had a tendency to fishtail around a bit on the steeper hills.
 You would still slow down, but you sacrifice a ton of control.
 This board took about 39' to stop when traveling about 12 mph.
-This wasn't the shortest stopping distance, as you can see in the chart below.
+This wasn't the shortest stopping distance.

 This board is a little on the pricey side to be a value pick, but it might be a good option if you want to save a little from the top scorers.